ChasVanDav/10-endangered-species-tracker/README.md

 ```

 ### Usage
-Once the application is running, you can perform the following actions:
+Once everything’s up and running, you can:

 Add Events: Use the form on the main page to add a new event.
 View Events: A list of events is displayed on the main page.